pjtunstall/almondala/README.md

 ## Description

-A WASM-based Mandelbrot set explorer.
+A Mandelbrot set explorer, written in Rust (compiled to WebAssembly) and JackScript.

 ## Setup